Holmfirth: Buses

 Holmfirth bus station is located in the centre of the town, from which regular services take varying routes around the outlying villages and to Huddersfield's bus and railway stations.
 Additional routes connect the town with Barnsley, Sheffield, Wakefield, Denby Dale, Penistone, Slaithwaite and Honley.
-Limited services operate to Glossop in north Derbyshire, and Ashton-under-Lyne and Uppermill in Greater Manchester.
+Limited services operate to Castleton and Glossop in north Derbyshire, and Uppermill, which is historically part of Yorkshire, in Greater Manchester.
 Services are operated by First Calderdale & Huddersfield, Team Pennine, Stott's Coaches and South Pennine Community Transport.